Published by Carl Hedinger. Last Updated on October 13, 2023.

 The Olde Hickory Station and Market (OHSM) is a converted train station in the center of Downtown Hickory.

-It’s one of two restaurants in Hickory we feature that are owned by Olde Hickory Brewery.
+It’s one of two downtown Hickory restaurants we feature that are owned by Olde Hickory Brewery.
 Keep reading for the next one.

 The “Station” side provides a full-service dining experience seven days a week.
 You can coose from breakfast, lunch, dinner, or brunch (Saturdays and Sundays).